ShahedSabab/House-Price-Prediction/README.md

 # House-Price-Prediction
-Predict house price using advanced regression techniques.
+The objecive of this project is to predict house price from different features.

 # Data Set Info:
 Check train.csv<br/>